 Here is how things will play out, given last weekend's games and the schedule left to be played.

-No. 1 Alabama vs. No. 4 Ohio State in New Orleans in the Sugar Bowl:
+No. 1 Florida State vs. No. 4 Mississippi State in New Orleans in the Sugar Bowl:

-No. 2 Oregon vs. No. 3 Florida State in Pasadena in the Rose Bowl:
+No. 2 Alabama vs. No. 3 Oregon in Pasadena in the Rose Bowl:

 National Championship Game in Arlington, Texas: No. 1 Florida State vs. No. 2 Alabama

-The way Oregon has played the last couple of weeks, they could be a test for the Noles, who like to play from behind it seems.
+We still think that, but the way Oregon has played the last couple of weeks, they could be a test for the Tide.